rioforce/LEGO-Textures/README.md

 ![LEGO Textures](https://raw.github.com/rioforce/LEGO-Textures/master/header.png)
 ===========================

 These LEGO textures are scanned from real LEGO bricks!
-These textures are in an Inkscape .SVG format, so they are easily scalable to fit any texture UV map!
-(They also come in .PNG format if you don't use .SVGs.)
+These textures are in an Inkscape .SVG format, so they are easily scalable!
+They also come in .PNG format if you don't use .SVGs.
+You can use these textures in any kind of project

 Instructions
 ============

-The textures are in the "Complete" folder as SVG files.
-They are sorted by category.
 * Select a category folder.
 * Textures are in .SVG and .PNG format.
-(The .SVG is the original vector graphic, while the .PNG is already a an image).
+(The .SVG is the original vector graphic, while the .PNG is already a an image.
+These are usually 1024x1024px.).
-* Download the file of your choice.
-* Use it in your project.
+* Download the file of your choice by clicking on it, then clicking the "Raw" button above the picture at the right.
+Then save the image to your computer by pressing Ctrl+S on your keyboard.
+* When using these textures in your project, you must give credit to me, rioforce, for the textures.
+See license below.

 Support
 =======

-If you need any help, want to request some refinement on a texture, or want to request a specific texture, just summit a "bug" here:
+If you need any help, want to request some refinement on a texture, or want to request a specific texture, just open an issue here:

 https://github.com/rioforce/LEGO-Textures/issues/new